UPenn Supplemental Essays 2025-26 – Prompts & Advice

 5) DMD: Digital Media Design Program

-Why are you interested in the Digital Media Design (DMD) program at the University of Pennsylvania?
+Discuss how your interests align with the Digital Media Design (DMD) program at the University of Pennsylvania?
 (400-650 words)

 6) Huntsman: The Huntsman Program in International Studies and Business

-The Huntsman Program supports the development of globally-minded scholars who become engaged citizens, creative innovators, and ethical leaders in the public, private, and non-profit sectors in the United States and internationally.
-What draws you to a dual-degree program in business and international studies, and how would you use what you learn to make a contribution to a global issue where business and international affairs intersect?
-(400-650 words)
+- The Huntsman Program supports the development of globally-minded scholars who become engaged citizens, creative innovators, and ethical leaders in the public, private, and non-profit sectors in the United States and internationally.
+What draws you to a dual-degree in business and international studies, and how would you use what you learn to make a contribution to a global issue where business and international affairs intersect?
+(400-600 words)

 7) LSM: The Roy and Diana Vagelos Program in Life Sciences and Management